TruongLouis-Programmer/Project-ForestGuard/README.md

 Each node layer contributes to a **self-organizing, fault-tolerant mesh** that operates even in off-grid environments.
 Nodes communicate using long-range, low-power radio, forming a distributed fabric that can scale from **one reserve to entire countries**.

-At the network’s core lies the **Proof-of-Environment (PoE 2.0)** mechanism, which transforms verified ecological data into **ECO tokens** — providing transparent and auditable proof of conservation success.
+At the network’s core lies the **Proof-of-Environment (PoE)** mechanism, which transforms verified ecological data into **ECO tokens** — providing transparent and auditable proof of conservation success.

 ---